The selection of award recipients follows one of two processes:

 The Heather C. Lochmuller '98 Award was established in 1999 in memory of Heather.
 It is awarded to a fourth-year chemistry major for outstanding service to the Chemistry Department.

-The Rev. John J. MacDonnell, S.J., Computer Science Award is awarded for proficiency in computer science.
+The Rev. John J. MacDonnell, S.J., Computer Science Award is awarded for excellence in and engagement with computer science.

 The Gertrude McBrien Mathematics Prize is awarded for proficiency in Mathematics.